FirebirdSQL/jaybird/src/documentation/faq.md

 Jaybird 3.0 supports Java 7 and 8 and has basic support for Java 9 and higher using the Java 8 version of the driver.
 Support for Java 9 and higher is limited to the latest LTS and current latest release, but in practice Jaybird should work on all Java 9+ versions.
+Jaybird 3.0.12 is that last release of Jaybird 3.0, and is end-of-life.
+We recommend upgrading to Jaybird 4.

 Jaybird 2.2 supports Java 6, 7 and 8.
+Jaybird 2.2.15 is that last release of
+Jaybird 2.2, and is end-of-life.
+We recommend upgrading to Jaybird 4.

 Jaybird 2.2.4 added basic support for Java 8 (JDBC 4.2), although not all JDBC 4.2 features are supported or fully implemented.